NVIDIA/TensorRT-LLM/examples/high-level-api/README.md

 2. TensorRT-LLM engine built by trtllm-build tool or saved by the HLAPI
 3. TensorRT-LLM checkpoints, converted by `convert_checkpoint.py` in examples

-All kinds of models could be used directly by the HLAPI, and the `ModelConfig(<any-model-path>)` could accept any kind of them.
+All kinds of models could be used directly by the HLAPI, and the `LLM(model=<any-model-path>)` could accept any kind of them.

 Let's elaborate on the preparation of the three kinds of model formats.